QuintonMcNamee/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+  Middleware & Routing.

 - [ ] Describe Middleware?
+  Middleware is a filter for your crud operations.
+It checks certain parameters when you submit a request to the API.

 - [ ] Describe a Resource?
+  A resource is what gets returned after an API request.

 - [ ] What can the API return to help clients know if a request was successful?
+  The API can return a status code.
+E.g. res.status(200).

 - [ ] How can we partition our application into sub-applications?
+  You separate your server.js, index.js, routers, and middleware into separate directories.

 ## Project Setup